 Clube Naval São Roque

-Pico produces wine, so it’s okay to focus on the drinks, for the purpose of cultural research.
+Pico produces wine, so it’s okay to focus on the drinks for cultural research.
 And cheese.
 And fish.
 There.
 Done.

 Address: Praceta Baleeiros – São Roque do Pico

-I wasn’t here for the islands’ unquestionable natural beauty and, yet, it found me in the middle of the first and only open-air art gallery.
-Galeria Costa finally made the official tourist office map as a point of interest and there’s a good reason for that.
+I wasn’t here for the islands’ obvious natural beauty and, yet, it found me in the middle of the first and only open-air art gallery.
+Galeria Costa finally made it to the official tourist office map as a point of interest, and there’s a good reason for that.

 In Pico, the only place where you can have this organic relationship with art (or it with you) is at Galeria Costa.
 Spotting the pieces in the middle of basalt rocks and vineyards is also part of the challenge, which means all your senses have to be on.
 It’s intense!